 This retreat is me trying to find that again.
 This blog.
 These daily reflections.
 This attempt to write in ways that sound like thinking, that honour experience as data, that trust that someone reading this might feel less alone because I am willing to say: I lost my dreams.
 I forgot how to want.
 I put away play because I thought I had to in order to survive.

 Nash (2004) calls this Scholarly Personal Narrative.
-A methodology that allows lived experience to count as data when properly theorized and critically examined.
+A methodology that allows lived experience to count as data when properly theorised and critically examined.
 But underneath the methodology is something simpler: permission.
 Permission to write the way I wanted to write before I learned all the rules about how writing should sound.

 My Sweet Lady